 The Medici Chapels consist of two structures that form part of the monumental complex of San Lorenzo, in Florence.
 They house monuments that belonged to members of the Medici family in the New Sacristy of the Church of San Lorenzo.
 This was the official church of the Medici when they lived as private residents in their palace in Via Larga (now via Cavour), and later became their mausoleum until the extinction of their line.

-For several generations, the Medici family, of which author Dan Brown mentions in his latest book Inferno, had an outstanding reputation for promoting the arts, culture, spiritual ideas, as well as the scientific advancements of their time in the city of Florence and throughout Tuscany.
+For several generations, the Medici family, of which author Dan Brown mentions in his book Inferno, had an outstanding reputation for promoting the arts, culture, spiritual ideas, as well as the scientific advancements of their time in the city of Florence and throughout Tuscany.

 Today, the Medici Chapels are a public museum famous for the New Sacristy, which was designed by Michelangelo Buonarroti, and the Chapel of the Princes, whose design is a collaboration between the family and certain architects.
 Access to the museum is located at the back of the Church of San Lorenzo, from Piazza Madonna degli Aldobrandini.
 The museum also includes the Lorenese crypt, which houses the remains of the Lorena family, and the funerary monument of Cosimo the Elder (1389-1464), the first ruler of Florence.